LeandroTheDev/project_factions/README.md

 External very useful mods to make the factions better
 - [Random Airdrops](https://github.com/LeandroTheDev/random_airdrops), add random airdrops to the server
 - [RA Smoke Flares](https://github.com/LeandroTheDev/ra_smoke_flares), add smoke flares to call any airdrop
-- [Factions Weapons](https://github.com/LeandroTheDev/factions_weapons), overhaul the weapons to make it more immersive and fun to play with
+- [Factions Weapons - TODO](https://github.com/LeandroTheDev/factions_weapons), overhaul the weapons to make it more immersive and fun to play with
 - [Factions Clothes - TODO](), add a set of military and factions friendly clothes to give more options for factions teams

 - > To download the submodules you can use ``git submodule init``, ``git submodule update`` in your terminal